 One of Amsterdam’s most auspicious spots for innovative food and cocktails, the attentive and knowledgeable bartenders make you feel right at home in its classy, yet quirky interior.
 Tales & Spirits was opened only a few years ago and plays residence to award winning mixologists, all of who stay active in the progressing of Amsterdam cocktail scene.
 Discover its playful, delicious spirit for yourself.

 Tales & Spirits, Lijnbaanssteeg 5-7

 Tipple to try: ‘General Lee’, a love story between Knob Creek Rye, Amaretto and Dom Benedictine that’s accentuated with bitters and served up with a theme tune.

 5&33's vibe is cool and relaxed, yet chic and buzzy at the same time.
-With a mix of original cocktails that fuse unexpected ingredients together to create delicious taste sensations, 5&33 is the perfect spot to take up residence and sample ooe or two.
-They've also got a solida selection of classic.
+With a mix of original cocktails that fuse unexpected ingredients together to create delicious taste sensations, 5&33 is the perfect spot to take up residence.
+We recommend sampling at least one.
+They also have a solid selection of classic cocktails for the purists.

 5&33, Martelaarsgracht, 5

 Tipple to try: ‘The Night Owl’, a unique combination of botanical gin, London tonic, grapefruit and pomegranate seeds.